GSto/digital-garden/notes/accessibility.md

 ### Media

-- a text transcript is provided to non-live audio-only files.
+- Provide a text transcript for non-live audio-only files.
 - Synchronized captions are provided for non-live video.
 - Controls are provided to stop, pause, mute, or adjust audio volume.